denbykov/upVibe-server/docs/business/file_management.md

 }
 ```

+- File tagger
+This plugin is responsible for the file preparation before sending it to the user.
+It is required for this plugin to return the path to the prepared file immediately, and it should guarantee that file will remain intact for some time after its creation.

 # Downloading

 The client can request the server to download a file via POST /up-vibe/v1/files request.
 The client has to pass a request with the following JSON structure in the body: